caltechlibrary/andor/docs/init.md

 # init

-The `init` verb creates empty dataset collections.
-You can list as many dataset collections as you want it will sequencially go through the list creating them one at a time.
-If there is an error it will abort on the collectiont that encounters an error (e.g. permissions to create directories and files).
+The `init` verb creates empty dataset collections and also "users.toml", "workflows.toml", and "andor.toml" TOML files if they did not already exist.
+You can list as many dataset collections as you want and the init command will attempt to initialize them one after the other.
+If an error is encountered it will abort creating futher collections after that.

 ## When to use init